AOEpeople/aoe_technology_radar/radar/contribute-to-tech-radar.md

 You can create and edit markdown file in your Git repository online.

-* Navigate to the "radar" folder in your forked repository,
-* "Create New File",
-* name your file
-* Copy the contents of \_template.md into this file
-* Edit this content. **Achtung: Here you have to know markdown syntax to be able to edit.**
-* Commit your changes

 ### Use GitBook to edit your forked tech radar repository

 For those you, who want to use Git but want a WYSIWYG editor, [GitBook](https://help.gitbook.com/basics/what-is-gitbook.html) is an alternative.
 GitBook is the Git online Markdown WYSIWYG editor.
 From GitBook, you can [log in to GitBook with your GitHub account and sync your forked Tech Radar repository](https://help.gitbook.com/github/can-i-host-on-github.html) and edit WYSIWYG online.

-Please remember, even though GitBook is WYSIWYG, you are still working with your forked tech radar repository: you must still only work with the "PrepareContent" branch.
-From the home page of your GitBook, go to **"Settings" &gt; "Options"** and in the **"Publication Section"**, select** "PrepareContent"** as your default branch.
-This way you only have to configure this once.

-### Edit from GitBook editor

-All tech radar content is under the "radar" folder in date stamped folders.

-To start working, click "Edit" from your GitBook home page, to open the edit dialog - since this is not really a GitBook, select "Files" in the upper right corner to the see the content. to create your content --

-* Make sure the default branch - "PrepareContent" - is selected in the upper-left corner
-* In the "radar" folder, create a file with the name of the technology you are contributing: all lower-case with hyphen separators.
-* Open the \_template.md file and copy the contents.
-* Paste these contents into your new file and change it to fit your contribution.
-* Edit using the toolbar in the upper-right corner.
-* Click "Publish" \(CTRL + S\) in the upper-right corner to push your changes.

 ## Make your pull request

-When you are done, you make a pull request to https://github.com/Haufe-Lexware/aoe\_technology\_radar to let us know you are ready for a review.
+When you are done, you make a pull request to [https://github.com/Haufe-Lexware/aoe\_technology\_radar](https://github.com/Haufe-Lexware/aoe_technology_radar) to let us know you are ready for a review.
+Remember we advise you to [fork the tech radar](https://help.github.com/articles/fork-a-repo/ "How to fork a git repository") on your own GitHub account and to contribute [by making pull requests from this forked repository](https://help.github.com/articles/creating-a-pull-request/ "How to make a pull request").
 To create a pull request -

 * Go to your forked tech radar repository
 * Click "New Pull Request".
 A pull request with your changes is created and you changes will be reviewed.